bacda/modelSnapshot/README.md

 - Inspect the live layer display during learning, and/or enable logging to record the run, using the trace plotter to inspect a logged time series.

 ____

-Below is a detailed description of the statistical model the code implements.

 ## Mathematical Model

+Below is a brief, high-level description of the statistical model the code implements, followed by a more detailed mathematical formulation.

+In short, each layer learns a set of latent generators which act as sparse local temporal predictors.
+These generators form a representation used for interence and prediction: the model interprets the current observation as a composition of generators, and gives a prediction for the next timestep.

+### Input

 We take as input a time-discrete multivariate process, ingested sequentially.